cstjean/ScikitLearn.jl/docs/models.md

 - [Unsupervised Learning](http://scikit-learn.org/stable/unsupervised_learning.html) (clustering, PCA, mixture models, manifold learning, ...)
 - [Dataset Transformation](http://scikit-learn.org/stable/data_transforms.html) (preprocessing, text feature extraction, one-hot encoding, ...)

-Nearly all of those estimators will work with ScikitLearn.jl, except for estimators that contain other estimators.
-Those had to be translated into Julia.
-See [ScikitLearn.Pipelines](pipelines.md) for details.

-Python estimators are imported with `@sk_import`.
+All of those estimators will work with ScikitLearn.jl.
+They are imported with `@sk_import`.
 For example, here's how to import and fit `sklearn.linear_regression.LogisticRegression`

 ```julia
 using ScikitLearn